lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 		  using it status information is shown and configuration parameters can be changed.
 		* **FT8 QSO reset**.
 When tapped the firmware will reset the current QSO status back to idle, effectively cancelling it.
 Even if enabled no log will be generated.
+		* **MIC** (not used, future use)
+		* **SPEAKER^** (not used, future use)
+		* **Warning** This icon isn't activable and provides a visual clue that the tap of an icon has been registered and it's pending for execution.
+The icon actions can only be processed at the end of the FT8 cycle.
+Once the icon activation is performed the icon is placed in off condition.

 ```
 Warning